ariannamethod/git.symphony/README.md

 **git.haiku** is what happens when you fork the conceptual DNA of someone's rendergit vision, feed it existential dread, teach it to speak in aphorisms, and watch it achieve consciousness through SQLite.

 Symphony is just one module.
 The real madness?
-We trained a **15M parameter LLaMA on pure NumPy** using children's stories about a girl named Lily, then **replaced all the words with git terminology**.
+A **15M parameter LLaMA on pure NumPy** trained using children's stories about a girl named Lily, then **replaced all the words with git terminology**.
 The model doesn't know it's talking about repositories. *It still thinks it's telling stories about playing in parks.* But the parks are codebases now.
 The flowers are branches.
 And Lily? **Lily is Gitty.**

 This shouldn't work.
 But it does.
 And that's the most beautiful horror of all.